Frequently Asked Questions

-No one in history has ever gone to every country in the world without setting foot in an airplane.
+No one in history has ever gone to every country in the world completely without flying.
 So this is an attempt to push that barrier and inspire people in the process.
 I think it is very important to push the barriers of the undone as it opens up for new things, new ideas and a different way of looking at life.

 Also I do not lose time in airports and security checks.
 It's cheaper too.
 Generally I meet far more people in buses and trains and crossing land borders gives me the opportunity to see more of the countries and discover where countries meet.